Bharat Scouts and Guides: Notable members

 Vivian Bose was a member of the World Scout Committee of the World Organization of the Scout Movement from 1947 until 1949.

 In 1969, Mrs. Lakshmi Mazumdar was awarded the Bronze Wolf, the only distinction of the World Organization of the Scout Movement, awarded by the World Scout Committee for exceptional services to world Scouting.

 Program

 The association describes its aims in its mission:

 The mission of Scouting is to contribute to the education of young people, through a value system based on the Scout Promise and Law to help build a better world where people are self-fulfilled as individuals and play a constructive role in society.

 Scout and Guide units are separate although they have some coeducational activities such as Jamborees, rallies, and conferences.
-Differently-abled boys and girls also participate in the Scouting program.
+Disabled boys and girls also participate in the Scouting program.

 The Scout emblem incorporates a wheel with twenty-four spokes, known as the Ashoka Chakra, taken from the Ashoka pillar at Sarnath, in the green-and-saffron colors of the flag of India.